13th Light Tank Brigade: Invasion of Estonia and reorganization

 The brigade crossed the border at 7:00, entered Izborsk at 8:08, passed Takhnu at 12:05, and entered Puka at 18:30; it did not meet armed resistance as the Estonian military had been ordered to surrender by their government.
 However, its vehicles stretched out along the road for 50 km due to breakdowns and fuel exhaustion.
 On the next day the brigade remained at Puka repairing and gathering the straggling vehicles, including 32 tanks.
 It sent the 15th Tank Battalion onward to occupy the town of Valga.
 At Puka, the brigade was assigned to the 19th Rifle Corps by 21 June before it returned to Porkhov and the 1st Mechanized Corps by 22 July.

 The 13th Brigade was used to form the 3rd Tank Division of the corps; the new division inherited the brigade's Order of the Red Banner.
 The brigade's 6th and 9th Tank Battalions were used to form the 5th Tank Regiment and the 13th and 15th Tank Battalions the 6th Tank Regiment.
-The deadline for the formation of the corps was extended to 31 July on 23 June.
+The period for the formation of the corps was lengthened on 23 June with the extension of the deadline for the completion of the process to 31 July.
 Despite these delays, the formation of the first new mechanized corps was completed by October and the 1st became one of the most well-manned and -equipped due to the number of units used to form it.